Nasal tip surgery

 Preferred Methods for Nasal Tip Refinement

 Nasal Tip surgery can be performed under general anesthesia through either an “open” or “closed” surgical procedure.
 In the “open” approach, a small incision is made through the columella.
 The skin and tissues are pulled away from the nose.
-Dr Choroomi typically prefers this method to nasal tip refinement as it gives superior view and access to the underlying bone and cartilage.
-A combination of various suturing and grafting techniques may be performed to support and refine the nasal tip.
+Dr Choroomi typically prefers this method as it gives a better view and access to the underlying bone and cartilage.
+A combination of various suturing and grafting techniques may be performed to support the nasal tip.

 For minor nasal tip correction, a closed approach may be used.
-Dr. Choroomi reserves this method for patients needing only the smallest amount of correction, as this must be achieved by operating directly through the nostrils.
+Dr. Choroomi reserves this method for patients needing only the smallest change, as this must be achieved by operating directly through the nostrils.

 For isolated nasal tip surgery, the recovery is much shorter than a typical rhinoplasty procedure.
 Following surgery, a cast will be placed on the nose for protection as it starts to heal.
 After 7 days Dr. Choroomi will remove the cast and any sutures placed during surgery.
 Patients may return to normal activity and exercise 10 days following nasal tip surgery.